Xiuchen519/Amazon-KDDCUP-23/README.md

 **Scripts and logs**:

- The scripts with hyperparameters for training and query encoding of all models are saved in saved in `./saved_scripts` and logs are saved in `./saved_logs`.
+ The scripts with hyperparameters for training and query encoding of all models are saved in `./saved_scripts` and logs are saved in `./saved_logs`.

 ### Text Models using xlm-RoBERTa and Bert